a2roger/backup/w4_data/README.md

 Sketch: **`rss`**

-This sketch loads an RSS feed of [curling news](http://www.cbc.ca/cmlink/rss-sports-curling) and shows how to do some XML processing by printing the title of each news story.
+This sketch loads a [CBC News RSS feed](https://www.cbc.ca/rss/) and shows how to do some XML processing by printing the title of each news story.
 The output is printed to the Processing console (there is no graphical output).

 RSS data is just a specific format of feed data stored as XML, and is usually hosted on a webserver.
 To load in the XML feed, we use the `loadXML()` function.
-This function can takes either a local filename or a URL pointing to a remote file, just like `loadStrings()` and `loadTable()`. `loadXML()` returns an instance of the p5.js `XML` class.
+This function takes either a local filename or a URL pointing to a remote file (just like `loadStrings()` and `loadTable()`). `loadXML()` returns an instance of the p5.js `XML` class.

 To figure out where the data is within the XML RSS feed, you can inspect it using a web browser, or download it and use a text editor.
-Try opening the [feed XML in the sketch](http://www.cbc.ca/cmlink/rss-sports-curling) to see what it looks like.
+Try opening the [feed XML in the sketch](https://www.cbc.ca/webfeed/rss/rss-sports-curling) to see what it looks like.
 The `<![CDATA[ ... ]]>` tags you see around text are special tags indicating that the contained text is *character data*, and should not be interpreted as XML itself.

 In the case of this curling news, there is one `channel` tag (called an xml "element") that contains several `item` tags.
 Each `item` a single news story with a `title` tag for the title as well as other elements for things the publication date, story description, etc.

-To access constent in a specific xml element, we use `.getChild("channel")` to get the channel tag, and then `.getChildren("item")` to get an array of `XML` objects representing each of the item elements.
+To access content in a specific xml element, we use `.getChild("channel")` to get the channel tag, and then `.getChildren("item")` to get an array of `XML` objects representing each of the item elements.
 Iterating through each item element, we get the title text with `.getChild("title").getContent()`.

 ## Weather XML